python-discord/bot/report.md

 Optional (point 2): relation to design pattern(s).

 ## Overall experience

-What are your main take-aways from this project?
+### What are your main take-aways from this project?
 What did you learn?

+Working on a mature open-source system differs greatly from working on a smaller course project, which is the primary lesson we learned from this project.
+Even though the setup and contribution guides are well written and provided, understanding the architecture and the interactions between indivdual components and classes takes a significant amount of time.

+Technically, we gained more knowledge about cog-based bot architectures, asynchronous Python systems, and how dependencies on outside services can impact startup behavior.
+One important lesson was that initialization failures shouldn't go unnoticed.
+Making the system more reliable and user-friendly requires retrying with exponential backoff, clearly documenting errors, and alerting moderators.

-How did you grow as a team, using the Essence standard to evaluate yourself?
+### How did you grow as a team, using the Essence standard to evaluate yourself?

-Optional (point 6): How would you put your work in context with best software engineering practice?
+### How would you put your work in context with best software engineering practice?

+Our work can be placed in the context of best software engineering practice.
+The issue we had taken was not only about adding functionality, but about making failure handling more compact in a production-like system that depends on external services.
+By improving retry behavior, logging, and moderator alerting, we worked toward better observability and fault tolerance, which are important principles in modern software engineering.

+Another important aspect of our team was the communication.
+Throughout the work, we kept the orignal maintainers informed in the issue channel about our understanding of the problem and the our plan of action.
+This helped to ensure that our approach matched the project expectations and reduced the risk of introducing unintended behavior or potential vulnerabilities.
+We also communicated directly with the original developers and maintainers of the bot in their official Discord server, which gave us useful clarification and feedback.

+Lastly, we provided testing to support the work.
+We documented known limitations in the test environment, tried to keep the change set restricted to the issue being addressed, and, when feasible, used automated checks to confirm the outcome.

-Optional (point 7): Is there something special you want to mention here?
+### Is there something special you want to mention here?

+It's important to note that while the project's setup documentation was excellent, the codebase's architectural overview was lacking.
+Understanding how the various components, services, and Discord-specific flows work together was more challenging for new contributors than installing or managing the project.
+We think that future contributors' onboarding experience would be greatly enhanced by including a higher-level architecture overview.